6 steps to apply

 1. Getting started

 For most families, the application process begins through an introduction to our school.
 You may have heard about us from friends, family, fellow church members or perhaps you located us online or simply drove by our campus.
-We recommend you schedule your own individual tour to learn more about our school and community.
-If timing allows, our Open House held each November, allows a comprehensive look at our K-12 program, with our entire faculty available for your questions.
-Simply phone or email Sara Faulk in our Admissions Office and she will gladly engage you in the process or you can inquire now online.
+We recommend you schedule a tour to learn more about our school and community.
+If timing allows, our Open House held each November, allows a comprehensive look at our K-12 program, with our faculty available for your questions.
+Simply phone us at 512-899-8095, email us in the Admissions Office, or you can inquire now online.

 2. Submitting an Application

 APPLICATIONS AND OTHER FORMS TO BE ONLINE MID-OCTOBER, 2015

 Your admissions file is opened once we receive a completed application and fee.
 For each applicant we also require a copy of a birth certificate, family picture, principal recommendation form, teacher recommendation form, and student academic records for the current and previous two years.